scorecard course structure 6

 All course materials are in digital format which allows users to access technology assistance for particular needs (e.g., display with larger font size, individual selection of color/contrast, audible reading of text).
 Standard file formats are used for course materials and all students are required to have the appropriate software.

 Information about the University’s Accessible Education Center (AEC), including a link to the AEC web site, is included on each syllabus.
 Students may register and receive the accommodations they need in their classes.
-In addition, the University’s Alternative Media Center provides support to students with specific needs.
+In addition, the University’s Center for Accessible Technology provides support to students with specific needs.

 The University’s Learning Management System, Canvas, is fully accessible.
 See Canvas accessibility details.